 The following day, NATO forces invade East Germany via the Helmstedt–Marienborn border crossing, but the Soviets hold the corridor while inflicting heavy losses on the invading forces.
 At the same time, two Soviet fighter jets bomb a NATO munitions facility (and inadvertently hitting a hospital and a school in the process).
-Moscow is later evacuated, while in the U.S., a mass exodus is also taking place in the main cities.
+Moscow is later evacuated, while in the U.S., a mass exodus is also taking place in the main cities (though no such evacuation is depicted as taking place in Kansas City; indeed, up to the attack life is shown proceeding as normal, with people going to movies, ball games, and getting married, rather than trying to escape).
 Unconfirmed reports of nuclear weapons used in Wiesbaden and Frankfurt soon follow.
 In the Persian Gulf, naval warfare commences between the Soviet and American navies with losses on both sides.

-Once the Red Army reaches the Rhine River, NATO forces airburst three low-yield nukes over the troops in an attempt to keep the Soviets from invading France and the rest of Western Europe.
+Once the Red Army reaches the Rhine River, NATO forces airburst three low-yield nukes over the troops in an attempt to keep the Soviets from invading France and the rest of Western Europe; this event triggers an [[Emergency Broadcast System]] announcement in the US..
 The Soviets retaliate by launching a nuclear strike at NATO's Brussels headquarters.
 The American forces scramble B-52 bombers and enacts the "launch-on-warning" policy (meaning that if they receive reports of the Russians launching their nukes at America, then the U.S. will do the same).
 The Soviet Air Force then destroy two BMEWS (Ballistic Missile Early Warning Stations) at RAF Fylingdales and Beale Air Force Base respectively.

 The order from the President is swift: a full nuclear strike against the Soviet Union, while at the same time, an Air Force officer receives word that a massive Soviet nuclear strike has been launched against the United states, with "32 targets in track, with 10 impacting points," and another airman receives word that over 300 Soviet ICBMs are inbound.
 In the film, it is deliberately unclear over who fires first.